Onbrez

 • Open: Remove the cover to expose the mouthpiece.
 Pull back the mouthpiece to reveal the capsule chamber.

 • Insert the capsule: The capsules come packaged in a foil wrapping.
 Pull back the foil edges to release one capsule.
-Do not remove the capsule by pushing it through the foil – this will damage the capsule.
+Don't remove the capsule by pushing it through the foil – this will damage the capsule.
 Place the capsule into the capsule chamber.
 Close the mouthpiece until you hear a click.

 • Pierce the capsule: Hold the inhaler upright and press both side buttons at the same time.
 You should hear a click as the capsule is pierced.
 Then release the side buttons.